 Learning from complaints

 The Authority wants to resolve problems as soon as possible and, ideally, prevent them from happening again.
 Your reporting of problems gives the Authority chance to put matters right.
 If your complaint is upheld you will receive a written apology and an undertaking to prevent recurrence of the problem and efforts will be made to remedy the problem.

-The Authority's Complaints Officer is Miss Rachel Oxenham - Head of Personnel and Corporate Support.
+The Authority's Complaints Officer is Mrs Clare Reid, Head of Strategy and Performance.